Forex Trading for Students: Can You Start With $100?

 • Margin is 1% of the total position, which is $60.

-While this makes trading accessible, it also increases risk.
-A 176-pip loss could wipe out 88% of a $100 deposit, highlighting the need for caution.
+This makes trading easy, but it also increases risk.
+A 176-pip loss could lose 88% of a $100 deposit.
+This shows the need for caution.

 Understanding Margin and Leverage

-Margin is the amount required to open a position, while leverage amplifies trading power.
-For instance, a 1:100 ratio means controlling $10,000 with just $100.
-However, higher leverage also magnifies losses.
+Margin is the money needed to start a trade.
+Leverage makes your trading power bigger.
+For example, a 1:100 ratio lets you control $10,000 with just $100.
+But, it also means bigger losses.

 • Stop-out levels, where positions close if margin falls below 20%.

-• Swap fees, which can impact small accounts over time.
+• Swap fees, which can hurt small accounts over time.

-• Avoiding Martingale strategies, as they can deplete limited capital quickly.
+• Avoiding Martingale strategies, as they can quickly use up your money.

-Despite these risks, some traders achieve a 10% monthly return with disciplined strategies.
-The key is to balance ambition with prudent risk management.
+Even with risks, some traders make a 10% monthly return.
+The secret is to balance big dreams with careful risk management.

 Setting Up Your Forex Trading Account